Changes to hospital visiting and outpatient appointments (updated 27th October).

 One nominated birth partner will be able to attend the delivery suite and the birth centre for the duration of their stay in these areas.
 A birth partner will be able to attend Ward D between 8am and 8pm.

 We ask that you attend your antenatal appointments alone unless you require an additional nominated individual (see below*) this will be risk assessed prior to your appointment by the maternity team.
-You can bring your partner to the 20 week anomaly scan but we ask you attend all other scans alone.
+You can bring your partner to the 12 week dating scan and the 20 week anomaly scan (please do not bring children along with you), but we ask you attend all other scans alone.

 One parent can visit/be resident.
 This is interchangeable with opposite parent/carer if part of patient’s bubble.
 Resident parent is expected to remain on the ward with the child at all times.
 No siblings are allowed.